 Self-defence is another defence that is available to an individual who is charged with assault.
 Unlike the defence of consent, the law of self-defence can be applied in situations where serious bodily harm is caused and even death.

-If you are charged with assault, assault causing bodily harm or aggravated assault, you can contact Morrie Luft at 416-433-2402 or by email at firstname.lastname@example.org to schedule a free initial consultation.
+If you are charged with any of these crimnal charges, you can contact Morrie Luft at 416-433-2402 or by email at firstname.lastname@example.org to schedule a free initial consultation.